cobe-lab/cobe-lab.github.io/tobii.md

 enabling data to be collected in a naturalistic manner.
 The eye tracker has a sampling rate of 60 Hz and is apt for large stimuli displays.
 To get the best quality data, we recommend that the participant uses a chin rest to keep their head stable.
 COBE Lab has two chin rests available.

-If *Tobii Studios* does not support your experimental design, you can use *PsychoPy* together with our *EyeLink 1000 eye-tracker*.
+If *Tobii Studio* does not support your experimental design, you can use *PsychoPy* together with our *EyeLink 1000 eye-tracker*.

 **This guide includes:**

 1. How to create an experiment
 2. How to run an experiment
-3. How to analyse data in *Tobii Studios*
+3. How to analyse data in *Tobii Studio*
 4. Instructions for a demo experiment and analysis
 5. How to do eye tracking with *PsychoPy*
 6. Data management in COBE Lab

 ## Creating and editing an experiment

-You can both build and run your experiment through the software *Tobii Studios*.
+You can both build and run your experiment through the software *Tobii Studio*.

-Open *Tobii Studios*.
+Open *Tobii Studio*.
 Experiments are structured around *projects*.
 Choose 'create a new project' to create a new experiment.

 You build your experiment by dragging and dropping elements from the top